-Katharine Hepburn Beats the Jungle with Bogie & Bacall, Steals the Show in Her Pants, & Proves Older Actresses Rock.
-It’s The African Queen.
+Katharine Hepburn Beats the Jungle with Bogie & Bacall & Proves that Middle-Aged Actresses Rock.
+From 1951, it’s The African Queen.

 Classic Movie Posters add style to any room.
 For high-quality and absolutely beautiful Classic Movie Poster prints, visit photowall.com!

 Ann Sheridan Has Plenty of “Oomph,” Does Her Own Singing, Is Voted Best Dressed, Fights Warner Bros. for Better Roles, and Moves to Mexico.